AnimeTwinCities/anime-detour-ios/README.md

 ## Requirements

-The app is written in Swift 3.1.
-Xcode 8.3 or later is required to compile it.
+The app is written in Swift 3.2.
+Xcode 9 beta 1 or later is required to compile it.
+To run the app using Xcode 8.3 or an earlier version, use a tag such as v2017.0.

 ## Building